TnTech-ECE/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 ### Constraint 15 - The audio amplifier and speaker shall support a minimum frequency range of 1 kHz - 17 kHz

 Experimental Design
 * To test the frequency response of the speaker, a microphone was used to measure the outputted sound from the speaker as different frequencies were inputted from a waveform generator.
 These frequencies were stepped up from 1 Hz all the way to 20 kHz to obtain an accurate graph and data for the speakers frequency response.
+Analysis was made for 3dB as our corner frequencies.

 Results
 ![Frequency_Response](https://github.com/CarsonDPope/Active-Noise-Control-With-Wall-Transmission-Detection/assets/123997954/2b59f3d0-11ce-473b-958a-6827894d9689)
 #### **Figure: Speaker Average Frequenct Response (dBspl vs Frequency (Hz))**
 * The above graph shows the speakers measured dBspl against the inputted frequency.
 As indicated by the orange the line, the speaker performs optimally in the range of 1 kHz - 17kHz.
+The sound pressure level was not calibrated prior to measurements, but this only introduces an offset.

 Interpretation of Results
 * As shown in the frequency response graph obtained, the speaker performs optimally in the range of 1 kHz - 17 kHz.
 This constraint is satisfied.